Who is this program for?

 How much work do I have to do outside the two-week residencies?

-Apart from class time, each course requires about 100 hours of work (readings, written assignments, etc.); the Supervised Workplace Immersion should take between two and three hours per week; and the Capstone Project should take between 250 and 300 hours in total.
+Apart from class time, each course requires about 100 hours of work (readings, written assignments, etc.); the Workplace Integration should take between two and three hours per week; and the Capstone Project should take between 250 and 300 hours in total.

 A calendar with assignments and due dates for the whole program will be provided, as well as shorter and more detailed to-do lists for each residency.
 Both the calendar and the to-do list will aid you in organizing your time between residencies.